KaziRamisaRifa/The-Game-of-Minion/README.md

-# TheGameofMinion
+# The Game of Minion
 This a java-swing minigame .The player guides a minion across a side-scrolling landscape, avoiding obstacles to achieve a higher score.

-## Project Title:
-- Category(e.g: Management System/Game): Game (The Game Of Minion)
+This is an adventure game.
+There are total 15 classes of codes.
+For this project, I have used GUI, filesystem and OOP.

 ## Game Window